 TapEffect staff are also helping the Cambodian Ministry of Health monitor the wellbeing of current and onboarding customers.
-One TapEffect community operator a background working as a nurse.
+One TapEffect community operator providing COVID-19 awareness and sanitation best practices to customers actually has a background working as a nurse.
 It will take 300 truckloads of soil to raise land above the flood line for the new water treatment plant, but the effort is worth it.
 Few things are more extraordinary than dependable, potable water in one's home and local healthcare facilities.